mrisher/smtp-sts/mta-sts.md

 to other common cases of X.509 certificate authentication (as described, for example, in [@?RFC6125]).
 Consider the example policy given above, with an `mx` pattern containing `.example.com`.
-In this case, if the MX server's X.509 certificate contains a subject alternative name matching `*.example.com`, we are required to implement "wildcard-to-wildcard" matching.
+In this case, if the MX server's X.509 certificate contains a SAN matching `*.example.com`, we are required to implement "wildcard-to-wildcard" matching.

 To simplify this case, we impose the following constraints on wildcard certificates, identical to those in [@?RFC7672] section 3.2.3 and [@?RFC6125